fernandojinzenji/AequilibriumTechAssignment/README.md

 Part 1: The Castle Company

-Aequilibrium is in the business of building castles (we really aren’t, but let’s pretend).
+Castle Company is in the business of building castles (we really aren’t, but let’s pretend).
 Now, we also believe in quality aesthetics, so we only want to build castles in two types of places:

 a.
 Peaks